 Though we hope any stranded animals will return on their own accord to a forested area, sometimes a rescue and translocation is required.
 In these cases, the individual must be safely tranquilised and if located in a tree, caught with a large net.

-It is important that animals are only released if they are in a good condition – if they are injured or in poor health, they must receive further care.
-Health assessments are critical to ensure the right decision is made.
+It is important that animals are only released into the wild post-rescue if they are in a good condition – if they are injured or in poor health, they must receive further care.
+An accurate health assessment is critical for the right decision to be made.

 “I do both physical and clinical checks, for which I need to take a blood and faecal sample, which will be checked in a medical laboratory.”